Analysis of Macroeconomic and Financial Markets Data

 Organization

 The course consists of weekly lectures (2 SWS) and exercise sessions (2 SWS).
-The latter focus on practicing theoretical exercises and interpretation of graphs and regression outputs and on the implementation of econometric methods in R. The lectures are taught by Prof. Dr. Jonas Dovern and the exercise sessions are organized by Lena Müller.
+The latter focus on practicing theoretical exercises and interpretation of graphs and regression outputs and on the implementation of econometric methods in R.

 Syllabus

-You can find more information about dates, grading, the software that is used, and the course in general in the syllabus (current version for winter term 2022/23).
+You can find more information about dates, grading, the software that is used, and the course in general in the syllabus (current version for winter term 2024/25).